We all are aware of the four seasons of the year, but do you understand the four seasons of your life? Let me start by telling you a short story:

 Apply what you have learned in winter.
 With persistent effort, your progress will be fast and visible.
 You will see the results of your efforts.
 Enjoy the momentum but do not give up or get lazy.
 Motivate yourselves daily by thinking of the end goal and your reasons to pursue it.
 Sacrifice small and quick pleasures to achieve greater and long-lasting happiness.
 Take pride in your progress but do not forget the final goal.
 Most importantly do not think it will be always this easy and smooth.
 Do not forget the winters.

 Fall is the moment of truth.
 In fall we either enjoy or excuse.
 Fall brings the result of your efforts.
-If you have taken right the action in the other three seasons, then now you will see the result far greater than your effort.
+If you have taken the right action in the other three seasons, then now you will see the result far greater than your effort.
 If you have procrastinated and avoided consistent effort you will not have the desired outcome.
 The law of cause and effect is universal.
 It applies to every living being alike and in fall you see it with your eyes.

 Remember, when you reap well, make sure to save appropriately for the winter.
 Wise men save first for the winter and then spend what is left.
 It is in the fall we discover how pleasant the winter will be.

 How to make the best of you fall: Accept your results